 For the most part, getting into minor trouble is a natural part of childhood.
 Having such high levels of energy, curiosity, the astounding desire to move and do anything they think of, children are putting themselves at risk of injury.
 And this risk doubles, even triples, once they begin to explore the outdoors.

 Unfortunately for parents and carers, times have changed.
 Nowadays, there are more things to be worried and outdoor safety have become a concern than ever before.

-Before letting your children go out and enjoy the nice weather, here are few ways you can do to keep your child safe while being in the outdoors.
+Before letting your children go out and enjoy the nice weather, here are a few ways you can do to keep your child safe while being in the outdoors.

 Always look for potential risks and hazards, especially if your child will spend some playtime outdoors.
-It is best to do a walk-through in the play area and other nearby locations to look for hazards.
+It is best to walk through the play area and other nearby locations to look for hazards.
 Doing so will help you detect early any possible hazards, and you can remove them in advance before your child start heading outdoors.

 Check for sharp materials such as glass, sticks, and others that may endanger your little one.
 Remain vigilant at all times.
 Accidents and injuries can happen in an outside play area relatively quickly.

 It is best to check for a local weather report before giving the ‘go’ signal for your child to head outdoors.
-Check for the possibility of extreme heat, rain, thunderstorms, and other dangers.
-Dress children in clothing that is appropriate and comfortable on a long day of outdoor play.
-Let them use comfortable use that properly fitted, loose-fitting shirts, and weather-appropriate shorts.
+Check for the possibility of extreme heat, rain, thunderstorms, and other dangers—dress children in clothing that is appropriate and comfortable on a long day of outdoor play—properly fitted, loose-fitting shirts, and weather-appropriate shorts.